ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 congestion response to CE marks be identical to packet loss.
 The congestion response requirements of L4S are detailed in
 {{RFC9330, Section 4.3}}.

+## Experimental Status

+This draft is experimental because there are some known aspects of BBR for which the community is encouraged to conduct experiments and develop algorithm improvements, as described below.

+As noted above in {{ecn}}, BBR as described in this draft does not specify a specific response to ECN, and instead leaves it as an area for future work.

+The delivery rate sampling algorithm in {{delivery-rate-samples}}
+has an ability to over-estimate delivery rate, as described in
+{{compression-and-aggregation}}.
+When combined with BBR's windowed maximum bandwidth filter, this can cause BBR to send too quickly.
+BBR mitigates this by limiting any bandwidth sample by the sending rate, but that still might be higher than the available bandwidth, particularly in STARTUP.

+BBR does not deal well with persistently application limited traffic
+{{detecting-application-limited-phases}} , such as low latency audio or video flows.
+When unable to fill the pipe for a full round trip, BBR will not be able to measure the full link bandwidth, and will mark a bandwidth sample as app-limited.
+In cases where an application enters a phase where all bandwidth samples are app-limited, BBR will not discard old max bandwidth samples that were not app-limited.

 # Input Signals